Job Readiness Job Search Services

 • Subsidized and unsubsidized job placement opportunities, and

-• Gives client a tour of the Employment Connection Center.
+• Gives the client a tour of the Employment Connection Center.

 • Facilitates workshops and provides job search assistance.

-• Reviews the following documentation in IDM prior to meeting with client.
+• Reviews the following documentation in Imaging prior to meeting with the client.

-• OCAT appraisal (Questionnaire and Appraisal Summary Report (ASR).
+• CalWORKs Online Appraisal Tool (OCAT) appraisal (Questionnaire and Appraisal Summary and Recommendations (ASR).

 • Getting to Know You (SCD 1772).